Retro Post – Mount San Jacinto – 2007 – A Wake Up Call

 These facts aside, we had a great time ascending and then descending Mt.
 San Jacinto.
 I had done this hike when I was 11, while training for my Mt.
 Whitney hike at age 12 and I wanted to go back.

 It started on a beautiful morning.
 The weather was sunny, but cool; perfect weather for hiking.
-After finding the trail head and getting an adventure pass we shouldered our packs and started hiking up the trail.
-It wasn’t long before I could feel shortness of breath due to the altitude.
+After finding the trailhead and getting an Adventure Pass, we shouldered our packs and started hiking up the trail.
+It wasn’t long before I could feel shortness of breath due to the elevation.
 We hiked on.
-Throughout the evergreen forest, there were sprinklings of yellow deciduous trees and glimpses of the valley below.

 We occasionally met some fellow hikers, but altogether we had the trail to ourselves for most of the time.
 At the time when we thought we had passed the trail crossing and were about to reach our campsite, we finally came to the crossing.
 It felt like a very long 2.7 miles.
 Just after the crossing, we decided to have some lunch and feast on our power bars and snack mixes.